India virus cases surge nearly 32,700, beach state shut anew

 About a dozen states, including Maharashtra, Tamil Nadu, West Bengal and Assam, have put high-risk areas under lockdowns, only allowing essential food supplies and health services.

-Goa state’s top elected official, Pramod Sawant, announced a three-day lockdown and a night curfew in the popular backpacking tourist destination, beginning Thursday night, following a spike in infections.
+Goa state’s top elected official, Pramod Sawant, announced a three-day lockdown and a night curfew in the popular backpacking tourist destination, beginning Thursday night.

 He said people were flouting social distancing norms.
-Nearly 40,000 people were fined 100 rupees ($1.3) each in the past two weeks for not wearing face masks.
+Nearly 40,000 people were fined 100 rupees ($1.3) each in the past two weeks for not wearing masks.

+A two-week lockdown also started Thursday in the eastern state of Bihar, with a population of 128 million and a fragile health system.
+Bihar is reporting over 1,000 cases a day despite limited testing.

+The initial boost that India’s economy received in June after the nationwide lockdown was relaxed is being jeopardized by the localized lockdowns in high-risk areas, experts say.